amanuela97/WebAuthn/README.md

 - [@simplewebauthn](https://simplewebauthn.dev/docs/)

-Here is a diagram that shows how the WebAuthn works in theory.
+Here is a diagram that shows how WebAuthn works in theory.

 <figure>
     <img src="frontend/public/webAuth1.png"